 You mean you just work in twenty-five minute chunks?
 Yep.
 Don’t knock it until you try it.

-It’s an oddly effective way to work, and once you build a habit of it, it can be a strategy you can start pointing at everything.
+It’s an oddly effective way to work, and once you build a habit of it, it can be one of those productivity strategies you can start pointing at everything.
 “Yea I’ll just do a pomodoro real quick…”

 6).
 Turn Off All Notifications On Your Phone